 Who Pays the Broker Fee When Renting In NYC?

-Broker fees are generally paid by the renter, and are due when submitting your application or signing the lease.
+Broker fees are generally paid by the renter and are due when you submit the rental application or sign the lease.

 They’re almost always 1-2 months of rent.

 But during slow periods in the rental market, such as during winter or following the onset of the COVID-19 pandemic when everyone moved out of NYC, brokers will show “no fee” apartments.

 Did the industry suddenly become charitable?

 No, brokers still charge a 1 month fee for their (promotional) services, they just hide it better when the rental market is weak.

 In a normal rental market, broker fees are typically more explicit, and paid directly by the renter as 1-2 months of rent.

 How Can I Avoid Paying a Broker Fee in NYC?

-If you want to avoid paying a broker fee when renting an apartment in NYC, we suggest you avoid brokers.
+If you want to avoid paying a broker fee when you rent an apartment in NYC, it's best to avoid a broker.

-The best way to avoid a broker fee is to cut out the broker middleman and rent directly from a building’s leasing office.

-You can search through property records to see who actually owns the building and do a Google search if they have an office, or pound the pavement in neighborhoods you like, knocking on doors to ask if they have any availabilities.
+You can do this by searching through property records to find out who actually owns the building and do a Google search if they have an office, or pound the pavement in neighborhoods you like and knock on doors to ask if they have any availabilities.

-Or go to RENTBETTA.com.
-We combine all the no fee apartments available from property managers and building owners across NYC.
+You can also go to RENTBETTA.com.
+We combine all the no fee apartments available from property managers across NYC.
 You can click book a tour or apply for any apartment on the site, and will be connected directly with the leasing office, not a broker.

-You’ll never have to pay a broker fee, and you’ll avoid the thousands of fake broker listings that spam most apartment search sites in NYC.
+You’ll never have to pay a broker fee, and you’ll avoid the thousands of fake broker listings that spam most apartment search websites in NYC.

-Broker fees are very much legal in New York City, and expect to pay one if you’re looking for apartments with a broker.
-They’ll likely charge you 1-2 months of rent.
-Your best bet to avoid a broker fee is to rent directly from the building owner, bypassing brokers and going straight to the source.
+Broker fees are entirely legal in New York City, and expect to pay one if you’re looking for apartments with a broker.
+They’ll likely charge you 1-2 months of rent (ouch!).
+Your best bet to avoiding a broker fee is to rent directly from the property manager, bypassing brokers and the fees they charge.
 Checkout RENTBETTA.com for no fee apartments available from leasing offices throughout NYC, and if you’re up for it, Craigslist for smaller, typically walk-up landlords.